nextcloud/documentation/developer_manual/app/gettingstarted.rst

 Create your app
 ---------------
-The best way to create your application is to simply modify the `apptemplateadvanced app <https://github.com/owncloud/apps/tree/master/apptemplateadvanced>`_.
+The best way to create your application is to simply modify the `Advanced Apptemplate <https://github.com/owncloud/apps/tree/master/apptemplateadvanced>`_.

-To do that execute:
+To do that simply make a copy and :ref:`modify <modify>` the Advanced Apptemplate:

 .. code-block:: bash